Rebuilding Life After Divorce - A Roadmap from Loss to a Fresh Start

 Summary

 Rebuilding life after divorce does not happen overnight.
 Process your emotions, stabilize your financial foundation, and build new routines.
 Take these three steps at your own pace.
+Recovery takes time, but many people emerge from this process having built a life more true to themselves than before the divorce.
 Divorce is not the end of life but the beginning of a new chapter.